-Company:

-EXCAVATION/TRENCH DIG PERMIT

-Prior to starting or continuing an excavation/trench dig, this permit must be posted at the dig site and remain posted until the work day is completed.
+EXCAVATION/TRENCH DIG PERMIT Prior to starting or continuing an excavation/trench dig, this permit must be posted at the dig site and remain posted until the work day is completed.
 A new dig permit must be posted daily.

-Dig Checklist Excavation Note: National One Call number is 811 Estimated location of underground utilities determined?
-By: Utility company or owner.
-Construction company (proceeded after 24 hour wait) Eff.act location determined when nearing underground installations Udderground installations supported.
-Spoil piles and other materials back at least two first.
-Protection from hazards associated with water accommission.
-Evidence of possible cave in, failure of protective ardous atmosphere or other fuzzardous Employee Safety Means of egress provided for degr four first deep- more and within 25 feet of all employees at all exposed to public traffic provided with d or high-visibility safety vests? instructed not to stand underscaft protected from cave-ins by an adoptate ystem ascept when encavations are: rely in stable rock, five feet deep and no potential cove-in a any specific or OSHA 652) safety issues at this - 10 - 20
+Part A Permit Instructions Dig Checklist This permit must be completed and posted at the jobsite daily by the company's competent person.
+Part A is retained by the jobsite supervisor or competent person.
+Excavation Note: National One Call number is \$11 Estimated beation of underground utilities determined?
+By: Utility company or amous.
+Construction company ignoceroled after 24 hour walls.
+Part B is posted at the jobsite until work is done.
+Exact location determined when making underground installations.
+Underground installations protected, supported, or The National One Call number is 811 or get state-specific information at www.call811.com. teneved as necessary to subgrand employees.
+Hazardous surface oncombrancos removed or supported.
+Spial piles and other materials back at The competent person must inspect prior to the start of work, as needed throughout the shift, and after every rainstorm or other Iteast two feet.
+Photocism from hazards associated with water accumulation.
+Evidence of possible cave in, failure of protective hazard increasing occurrence.
+Joh number: system, hurardous atmosphere or other hurardous condition.
+Location of trenchles cavation: Employee Safety Means of agrees provided for digs four fout deeport more and within 25 feet of all employees at all Description of trench/excavation: times?
+Employees exposed to public traffic provided with.
+Safety checklist completed by competent person. reflectorized or high-visibility safety vests?
+Engloyees instructed not so stand underseath leads.
+EMERGENCY PROCEDURES on back of permit completed.
+Employees protected from care-ion by an adequate protective system except when excavations are: Date permit issued: Made entirely in stable rock.
+Less than five fost deep and so potential cove-in issues exist.
+Time permit expires (must be same day) Other company specific or OSHA (§1926.650652) safety issues at this Name of competent person: jobsite: Signature of competent person:

+101-TG 13603

+& Copyright 2008 J. J. KELLER & ASSOCIATES, INC., Revenue, WI 1800; 507-6888 + Province in the Littles Status